diarmidmackenzie/key-bindings/README.md

 ### Overview

-This is a simple A-Frame component that allows events to be triggered on an entity in an A-Frame scene. on the basis of:
+This is a simple A-Frame component that allows events to be triggered, or states to be set, on an entity in an A-Frame scene. on the basis of:

 - A keypress
 - An event on another entity, identified by ID.